21 Dec U.S. Bancorp CISO Jason Witty To His Peers: We’re All In This Together

 Northport, N.Y. – Dec.
 21, 2018

-On December 13, 2018, Cybercrime Magazine interviewed a handful of Chief Information Security Officers from Fortune 500 and Global 2000 companies at an exclusive holiday celebration and networking event.
+On December 13, 2018, Cybercrime Magazine interviewed a handful of chief information security officers (CISOs) from Fortune 500 and Global 2000 companies at an exclusive holiday celebration and networking event.
 The evening included exclusive one-on-one “Ask the CISO” interviews, talks from industry leaders, and thought leadership roundtable-style discussions.

 As part of the “Ask the CISO” series, we sat down with Jason Witty, EVP and CISO for U.S. Bancorp, before the event.
 A security industry and financial sector veteran with over 25 years of experience, he predicts that in the next two years, there will such a high pace of change that it will “eclipse the last twenty years in information security.”
 We talked about smart cars, artificial intelligence, a shift in Internet security to Internet safety, and how he manages a huge force of over 700 cybersecurity employees.